sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

  - https://blog.dowhile0.org/2022/06/21/how-to-troubleshoot-deferred-probe-issues-in-linux/
  - https://blog.dowhile0.org/2024/06/02/some-useful-linux-kernel-cmdline-debug-parameters-to-troubleshoot-driver-issues/

-A devcie driver has a list of devices that it support s in the `id_table` (its type depends on the type of bus).
+A device driver has a list of devices that it support s in the `id_table` (its type depends on the type of bus).
 When a device appears on the bus, the bus driver will check in the list ech ID table for the entry that matches that new device.
 Every drivers that contains the device ID in its table will have its `probe()` funtion run, with the device as parameter(https://www.kernel.org/doc/html/latest/driver-api/driver-model/driver.html#callbacks)